Everything You Ever Wanted to Know About Digital Adoption

 What exactly does digital adoption mean?

-The definition of digital adoption is achieving a state in which digital tools are being used as intended, and to their fullest extent.
+Digital adoption is defined as achieving a state in which digital tools are being used as intended, and to the fullest extent.

 It is about more than just basic functions — digital adoption happens when technology becomes second nature to its user.